patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/punctuation.md

 Use exclamations marks sparingly.
 Don’t use one to generate excitement; only use an exclamation mark if the user is actually experiencing something exciting.
 You can also use an exclamation mark for something cautionary, like “Stop!” or “Watch out!”

 To more accurately capture human expression, use an exclamation mark after just a few words, not after a long sentence.
-For example:

 <div class="ws-content-table">